Helping wildlife affected by bushfires

 Wildlife rescue groups we supported

-100% of donations will be distributed to the following wildlife rescue groups that work around the clock to rescue and rehabilitate native wildlife affected by the bushfires.
+100% of donations were distributed to the following wildlife rescue groups that work around the clock to rescue and rehabilitate native wildlife affected by the bushfires.

 New South Wales

 Cedar Creek Wombat Rescue Inc & Hospital is dedicated to rescuing not just orphaned joey wombats but also sub-adults and adults that are in need of medical care, whether it be from accident, injury, mange or the result of extreme weather events.
 Along with wombats, Cedar Creek Wombat Rescue cares for many other native animals with the focus being on wildlife that are in need of more than routine care to get them to the point of release.
 Over 38 years ago, Roz and Kev Holme recognised the plight of the bare nosed wombat.
 The loss of habitat, road hazards, and debilitating sarcoptic mange have all contributed to the steady decline of the common or bare-nosed wombat (Vombatus ursinus).
 The Society greatly admires Cedar Creek's work in helping to conserve native Australian wildlife, especially during Australia's bushfires.